-The Olympian Tenant Selection Plan Thank you for your interest in applying to live at our community.
-The Olympian serves elderly and disabled.
+Trailside Village Apartments Tenant Selection Plan

+Thank you for your interest in applying to live at our community.
+Trailside Village is a multi-family Section 8 property is designed to provide housing to families who meet the eligibility and screening requirements.
 The following criteria are provided to you to define the process we use to select our residents.
 Guardian Management LLC is an Equal Housing Opportunity provider and seeks to process all applicants in a fair and consistent manner.